 What these do:

 • --cache-type-k q8_0 --cache-type-v q8_0: quantise the KV cache to 8-bit.
-Provably lossless on Qwen3.5’s hybrid attention (only 10 of 40 layers use full KV attention)
+Provably lossless on Qwen3.5’s hybrid attention (only 10 of 40 layers use full KV attention).
+Works on Gemma too though the benefit is less obvious

 • --batch-size 4096 --ubatch-size 4096: process up to 4K tokens in one batch rather than smaller chunks